mustafaturan/omnicat-bayes/README.md

       'love and money both of them are good choises' ])
     bayes.train_batch('negative', [
       'simplistic , silly and tedious .',
       'interesting , but not compelling . ',
       'seems clever but not especially compelling'
+    ])

+### Untrain batch
+Untrain category with multiple documents.

+    bayes.untrain_batch('positive', [
+      'a feel-good picture in the best sense of the term...', 'it is a feel-good movie about which you can actually feel good.', 'love and money both of them are good choises' ])
+    bayes.untrain_batch('negative', [
+      'simplistic , silly and tedious .',
+      'interesting , but not compelling . ',
+      'seems clever but not especially compelling'